 - Suicide risk - was a note left?

-- Any alcohol taken (acute alcohol ingestion will inhibit liver enzymes and may reduce the production of the toxin NAPQI, whereas chronic alcoholism may increase it).
+- Any alcohol taken.
+Acute alcohol ingestion may inhibit liver enzymes and may reduce the production of the toxin NAPQI, whereas chronic alcoholism may increase it (although the evidence base supporting these concerns is theoretical rather than based on experience).

 - Usually there is very little to find, until the patient develops ALF.